The Female Deputy - Why individual success stories cannot absolve structural inequality.

 The deputy does not deny inequality outright.
 She simply no longer recognizes it as relevant—to herself, and by extension, to anyone else.

 And yet, deputies engage in maximum denial of those facts.
 Don't get me wrong, they are probably not bad people, but as Eleanor Herman put it in Off with her Head, they support the patriarchal handbook and obey it unquestioningly.
-One of those people - a mid-fifties academic and all accounts a very thoughtful woman - recently said to me:
+One of those people - a mid-fifties academic, and, by all accounts, a very thoughtful woman - recently said to me:

 “My lived experience doesn’t reflect this.
 I’ve always had female role models.
 We should discuss women’s careers only in a positive context.”